rossrobino/uico/src/lib/README.md

 - [tailwind.config.js](https://github.com/rossrobino/uico/blob/main/tailwind.config.js)
 - [css](https://github.com/rossrobino/uico/blob/main/src/app.postcss)

-**uico** does not supply colors but expects certain colors to be configured in your `theme`.
-Utilizing CSS custom properties makes swapping themes simpler, you can also set the theme directly in your `tailwind.config.js` instead.
+**uico** does not supply colors but expects certain colors as CSS custom properties.
+This site provides a way to customize and preview your theme as well as generate the custom properties needed.

 After configuring your theme, these colors can be utilized throughout the project with the added benefit of auto-complete if you have the TailwindCSS extension installed in your IDE.
 You can also utilize opacity modifiers with these colors: `text-primary-foreground/80`.

-This site provides a way to customize and preview your theme as well as generate the custom properties needed.